logo

 Programme overview

-At the conclusion of the workshop each participant will demonstrate their newly-aqcuired skills in a performance of up to 15 minutes in front of a live audience.
-You can view documentation and recordings of previous editions by following the links below:
+At the conclusion of the programme each participant was given the opporunity to showcase their newly-aqcuired skills in a performance of up to 15 minutes in front of a live audience.
+You can view documentation and recordings of each edition of the programme by following the links below:

-The programme will be delivered by mentors Antonio Roberts and Tyger Blue.
+The programme was led and delivered by Antonio Roberts, with guest mentors joining on each programme.
 Read more about them in the About page.

 Key information